tymyrddin/blue-intel/source/docs/standards/trees.md

 # Attack trees

-Attack trees are the conceptual diagram showing how an asset, or target, might be attacked.
+Attack trees are conceptual diagrams showing how an asset, or target, might be attacked.
 These are multi-level diagrams consisting of one root node, leaves, and children nodes.
 Bottom to Top, child nodes are conditions that must be satisfied to make the direct parent node true.
 An attack is considered complete when the root is satisfied.
 Each node may be satisfied only by its direct child nodes.